Hashtagsmile/CISERVER/README.md

 # Continuous Integration (CI) Assignment
 ##### The assignment done by group 8 for the course DD2480 Software Engineering Fundamentals.
 This project is about implementing a CI (Continuous Integration) server by subscribing to GitHub's built-in webhooks.
 The CI server should send notifications whenever a push happens and compile and run all tests on the branch where the push happened.
+The CI server supports executing the automated tests.

 ## Files structure
 ```bash